Principles underlying financial-statement reporting and notes

 VP Bank Group deploys the following derivatives both for trading and hedging purposes.
 They may be sub-divided into the following categories:

-Currency swaps: Currency swaps comprise the swapping of interest payments which are based on the swapping of two base amounts with two differing currencies and reference interest rates and encompass in general also the swapping of nominal amounts at the inception or end of the contractually stipulated duration.
+Currency swaps: Currency swaps comprise the swapping of interest payments which are based on two base amounts with two differing currencies and reference interest rates and encompass in general also the swapping of nominal amounts at the inception or end of the contractually stipulated term.
 Currency swaps are usually traded over-the-counter.

 Forward contracts and futures: Forward contracts and futures are contractual obligations to purchase or sell a financial instrument or commodities at a future date and at a stipulated price.
 Forward contracts are customised agreements which are transacted between parties over-the-counter (OTC).
 Futures, on the other hand, are standardised contracts which are entered into on regulated exchanges.